colans/drupal-helpers/README.md

 Mirror (issues, merge/pull requests and the wiki are disabled):
 * GitHub: https://github.com/colans/drupal-helpers

+Please be aware that each branch represents compatibility with a Drupal core version.
+So the *master* branch contains code for the latest stable Drupal release.
+For example, at the time of this writing, *master* works with Drupal 8.0.x while *drupal-7.x* works with Drupal 7.

-At the time of this writing, the following items are included:
+The following items are included:

 File | Description
 --- | ---